 Our Bachelor of Science (Hons) Adult Nursing and Bachelor of Science (Hons) Mental Health Nursing degrees include practice-based learning routes for those already working in healthcare.

-We work in partnership with eight Scottish health boards to deliver our Scottish Government funded Pre-Registration Nursing (PRN) programme: Highland; Dumfries and Galloway; Orkney; Shetland; Western Isles; Borders; Ayrshire and Arran; Grampian.
+We work with Scottish health boards and private partners to deliver our Scottish Government funded Pre-Registration Nursing (PRN) programme.

 Keith Allan is a newly-registered nurse from NHS Ayrshire and Arran.
-Read his story here.
+Read Keith's story.

-The Scottish Government has agreed funding for a pilot linked to widening access and the remote/rural agenda that enables healthcare support workers, from the care home sector within the geographical areas of our partner Health Boards in Scotland, to apply for funded places on our pre-registration programme.
+The Scottish Government has funded a number of nursing student places linked to widening access that enables healthcare support workers from the care home sector in parts of Scotland to apply for funded places on our pre-registration programme.

 We are happy to discuss partnerships with employers in the independent sector to enable them to develop their staff to meet their needs.

 The OU in Scotland also offers a Certificate and Diploma of Higher Education in Healthcare Practice for healthcare support staff.
 These are standalone qualifications, which may also be stepping stones to an application for a PRN degree.
 For qualified nurses who are not graduates, we offer a Bachelor of Science (Hons) Nursing Practice degree.
-Students on this degree, as well as the Certificate and Diploma, may receive employer sponsorship, or for information on potential funding support click here.
+Students on this degree, as well as the Certificate and Diploma, may receive employer sponsorship, or for information on potential funding support visit our fees and funding page.

 Find out more about The OU's work with the NHS and social care providers to train staff on the Faculty of Wellbeing, Education and Language Studies website.

 The OU in Scotland is a contributing partner of NHS Education for Scotland (NES).
-NHSScotland staff can also access information on relevant courses, qualifications and pathways on a portal here.
+NHSScotland staff can also access information on relevant courses, qualifications and pathways on a portal.
 These are grouped according to job category: Business and Admin; Estates and Facilities; Clinical Support Worker.